davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 As he kept losing, because there are a lot of 3-letter words he didn't know existed, David got to thinking about how the game was written.
 Surely, each puzzle wasn't curated by someone... there's just too many possibilities to handcraft!
 To accomplish gameplay, the computer must run some internal algorithm to determine a list of possible English words of lengths 3-to-6 that can be formed using the letters of the root word.
 For instance, if the selected 6-letter root word is "popped", then the following words can be formed using a subset of its letters: "popped" (by default), "pop", "ode", "dope", "pope", "pod", and "pep".

 We don't know how to manipulate graphics (yet) using JavaScript, so we'll simulate this game in the text console.
-To give you a hint on how many there are, the computer lists the possible words in hidden form (think Hangman).
-Every correct answer will reveal a hidden word, and it's up to the player to try to guess them all.
+In the beginning, the computer lists all possible words in hidden form (think Hangman).
+Every correct answer will reveal a word, and it's up to the player to try to guess them all.
 For instance, after guessing a few on the root word "popped", it might display:

 ```
 Letters: e o p d p p